Thematic investing: One eye on the future

 2. Cybersecurity: The proliferation of computing devices and network connectivity has enabled a boom in cybercrime, and cybersecurity consists of the resources necessary to fight it.
 The need for improved technology, services and end user education is expected to persist over the foreseeable future.

 3. Genomics: Tremendous life-saving power exists in understanding the role genes play in diseases and health risks.
 Using genomics to anticipate disease or tailor custom-made treatments is the next frontier.
-Read our deep dive into the genomics opportunity.
-Read more about investing in genomics.

-4. Internet of Things: The Internet of Things (IoT) can harness the power of data and turn complex information into valuable insights.
+4. The Internet of Things: The Internet of Things (IoT) can harness the power of data and turn complex information into valuable insights.
 From the power to predict and avoid undesirable events, to the ability to vastly shorten the time it takes to launch a new product, IoT could change the way the world works.

 6. Electric vehicle and autonomous vehicle (EV/AV): EV/AV is benefitting from a strong innovation cycle, with battery costs falling and technology and performance improving.
 A strong policy push from the world’s major economies toward greater adoption of EVs may trigger the biggest transportation shakeup in over a century.